natural remedies for urinary tract infection

 5. D-mannose

-D-mannose is a monosaccharide that can be rapidly absorbed and excreted by the urinary tract and can prevent the adhesion of bacteria to the urinary tract walls.
-In one study, women with recurrent UTI were given a D-mannose powder, and their risk of recurrent UTI was significantly reduced
+D-mannose is a monosaccharide that can be rapidly absorbed and excreted by the urinary tract and can prevent the adhesion of infectious bacteria to the urinary tract walls.
+In one study, women with recurrent UTI were given a D-mannose powder, and their risk of recurrent UTI was significantly reduced.

 6. Vitamin C

-Barberry has been used in traditional medicine for hundreds of years to help cure a variety of ailments.
-It's also known as uva-ursi.
-In one study, researchers found that a formula containing the active ingredients in barberry and dandelion was an effective treatment for recurrent cystitis, which is useful information for anyone looking to find a natural cure for their UTI.
+Arctostaphylos uva-ursi, also known as bearberry, has been used in traditional medicine for hundreds of years to help with a variety of ailments.
+In one study, researchers found that a formula containing the active ingredients in uva ursi and dandelion was an effective treatment for recurrent cystitis, which is useful information for anyone looking to find a natural cure for their UTI.

 8. Garlic